Suvink/docs-choreo-dev/en/pe-docs/docs/devops-and-ci-cd/build-logs.md

-# Build Pipeline Logs in Choreo
+# CI Pipeline Logs

-The build pipeline logs in Choreo offer detailed insights into the build process of your components.
+The CI pipeline logs in Choreo offer detailed insights into the build process of your components.
 These logs are divided into three main sections:

 1. **Initialization**